LAME: Later versions

 This initial focus on quality by Mark Taylor quickly gathered interest from other people, who also started to bring quality and speed improvements.
 Within the most notable contributors are (in alphabetical order): Gabriel Bouvigne, Mike Cheng, Robert Hegemann, Frank Klemm, Alexander Leidinger, Naoki Shibata, Mark Taylor, Takehiro Tominaga.

 Over time, LAME evolved on the SourceForge website until it became the de facto CBR MP3 encoder.
-Later an ABR mode was added.
 Work progressed on true variable bit rate using a quality goal between 0 and 10.
 Eventually, numbers (such as -V 9.600) could generate excellent quality low bit rate voice encoding at only 41 kbit/s using the MPEG-2.5 extensions.

-A few key improvements since LAME 3.x, in chronological order: